tromshusky/nixos/README.md

 example nixos configuration for pinetab2

-a backup of the configuration is found in /etc/nixos/backup after installation
+a backup of the configuration is found in /etc/nixos/backup after installation the standard user is called guest with an empty password. the password can be changed by opening Xterm and entering ```passwd```

 usage: put all these files in an empty folder
 (or git clone)